JanderHungrige/CelebFaceMatcher/README.md

 # Introduction

-The demo will take an image with your webcam or embedded camera and if a face is found and marked, you can hit space.
+The demo will take a video stream from your webcam, or embedded camera, and detects all faces in it.
+If a face is found and marked, you can hit space to indentify which celebrity looks the marked face most closely.
 The detected image is croped and analysed with a Neural Network.
-The result will be displayed with the image and name of the celebrity.
-Again, for more details visit the blog mentioned above.
+The demo will display the resulting celebrity with his image and name next to your face.
+To restart the stream hit space again or cancel with ESC.

 With this repo, you will find all the steps to create a celebrity- face comparison demo. **A detailed describtion can be found [in this blog](https://janwerth.medium.com/1e4e9de660cc?source=friends_link&sk=c938b9ebfd55f8dec0b486ca746df763)**